Investing term

 Rebalance on a fixed schedule (e.g. annually) regardless of how far the portfolio has drifted.

 A calendar rule rebalances your portfolio on a fixed schedule — say once a year — no matter how far it has or hasn't drifted.
-Its appeal is simplicity and discipline: you don't have to monitor anything, just act on the date.
-The trade-off is it may rebalance when little has changed, or wait while a big drift builds between dates.
+Its appeal is simplicity and discipline: you don't have to watch the portfolio constantly or make judgement calls, just rebalance on the set date and get on with life.

 For example